strongbox/strongbox-docs/Maven-Indexer.md

 Packed indexes are either a complete compressed index, or a compressed subset of data which can be applied to an existing index incrementally.

-## How Are Packed Indexes Used?

-// TO DO

 ## When Are Packed Indexes Generated?

 Packed indexes are generated when the index for a repository is rebuilt.
 They are not generated when a re-indexing request for a path in the repository is executed.